Peaches are a favorite fruit in the United States, especially at this time of year!

 Granny’s Peaches & Cream Cobbler

 Peaches make a great snack with modest calories.
 They are a good source of potassium, vitamins A and C, and are low in sodium with no saturated fat.
-My family is looking forward to another summer in Michigan, the peach harvest and eating our favorite, fresh juicy peaches.
+Introduce your family to some of these delicious recipes that make the most of the peach harvest.